BadaTuff/badatuff.github.io/docs/index.md

 ## What You'll Find Here

 ### Weekly Letters (Cybersecurity)
-In-depth reflections combining OSCP and BTL1 learning.
+In-depth reflections on Blue Team concepts and BTL1 learning.
 Each letter includes:
 - Technical concepts explained clearly
 - Practical lab examples and walkthroughs
 - How to apply skills to real SOC/Blue-Team roles